reewardius/rest-api-scanning/README.md

 ---
 6. **Detect Public Endpoints**

+- If Swagger has `securityDefinitions`, all methods are considered protected by default.
+- An endpoint is only considered public if it explicitly has `"security": []`.
+- If there are no `securityDefinitions`, all endpoints are considered public.
 ```
 python3 detect_public_endpoints.py --swagger swagger.json // Analysis of one swagger spec
 python3 detect_public_endpoints.py --swagger swagger_tesla.json swagger_starlink.json // Analyzing of multiple swagger specs